The 5 Best Pocket Carry Handguns

-Pocket carry exposes the eighth great mystery of the universe: it’s much easier to put a gun in your pocket than to take it out.
+Pocket pistols expose the eighth great mystery of the universe: it’s much easier to put a gun in your pocket than to take it out.
 It makes sense when you think about it: when you go to draw a pocket-carry handgun, your hand is wrapped around it in a firing grip, so the entire package is much, much bigger.
 It’s kind of like trying to grab a candy bar out of a vending machine through the main door.
-For this reason, I’m adding a major subjective criteria to the selection process of determining this “top five” list: ease of draw.
+For this reason, I’m adding major subjective criteria to the selection process of determining this “top five” list: ease of draw.
 If you can’t get your pocket gun out of your pocket smoothly, it’s not much good, is it?

 On a related note, you might notice that the five guns here all have smooth profiles—they don’t have big levers or controls sticking out the sides like satellite dishes on a high-rise apartment building.
 The reasoning is the same, you don’t want things getting stuck and hung up on fabric when you draw your gun from pocket concealment.